bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRAS/GLOB/README.md

 ## Test Case Imports

 > Shouldn't be enough to list the tests that are preconditions to this very one test?
 And that all validation criteria of predecessors shall be verified **again** for this test?
 > Important: the optimisation is provided by the fact that validation criteria will not be re-written, but just referenced.
 This doesn't mean that the referenced criteria won't be validated again with the new file (the one related to this test).
-Quite the opposite.
+Quite the opposite: regression tests are essential.

 Test instructions are defined with a modular approach to reduce repetition of validation criteria and test content, and improve vendors ability to solve issues and bugs. therefore this test instruction *imports/reuses* the following Test instructions and entities with the relevant associated validation criteria.